electron-vite/electron-incremental-update/README.md

 createElectronApp({
   updater: {
-    // optinal, you can setup later
+    // optional, you can setup later
     provider: new GitHubProvider({
       username: 'yourname',
       repo: 'electron',